Frequently asked questions

 What is classed as a sales channel?

-Each of the following counts as one Sales Channel:
+Each of the following counts as a Sales Channel:

-• A single Amazon Merchant ID (One region)
+• A single Amazon Merchant ID (for one region)

 • A single Shopify store